dazuma/toys/toys/docs/guide.md

       end
     end

-A mixin may be specified by providing a module itself, or by providing a **mixin name**.
+A mixin can be specified by providing a module itself, or by providing a **mixin name**.
 In the above example, we used `:terminal`, which is the name of a built-in mixin that Toys provides.
 Among other things, it defines a special `puts` method that lets you include style information such as `:bold`,